Aadityaprabu002/GMeet-Automator/README.md

 - Your schedule is ready to go!!!
 - The tool automatically logs you into the google meet classroom when it starts and exits when the class is over
 - Any fault in attending class, exception message will be popped on discord server and you can go and rectify it
+- To change the discord server go to dicordbot.py and change the discord api webhook link to your own server's channel